wafaeelfaidi/ProjetGMAO/README.md

 # Makerkit - Next.js Supabase SaaS Starter Kit \[Lite version\]

-This is the Lite Starter Kit for building SaaS applications using Supabase, Next.js, and Tailwind CSS.
+This is the a SaaS Starter Kit for building SaaS applications using Supabase, Next.js, and Tailwind CSS \[Lite version\].

 Looking for the full version of this SaaS Starter Kit?
 [Check out the complete version of this SaaS Starter Kit](https://makerkit.dev).

-## Features
+## Boilerplate Features

-This starter kit includes:
+✨ This starter kit includes the following features:

 1. A Turborepo monorepo including a Next.js application, and a Playwright test suite.
 2. Shadcn UI components exported from the UI package
 3. Prettier, Eslint, TailwindCSS and Typescript configurations.
 4. A Supabase project with a Postgres database.
-5. The authentication and authorization features of Supabase already configured.
+5. The authentication features of Supabase already configured
 6. Translations using i18next (in both client and server components)
+7. User profile and settings

 ### Technologies